runic-inc/patchwork-docs/protocol/overview.md

 ## Runic Protocol

-The heart of the protocol is made up primarily of two contracts: The Fragment Manager for orchestrating fragments, and the Contract Factory for generating Runic Compatible Meta and Fragment NFTS.
+The heart of the protocol is made up primarily of two contracts: The Fragment Manager for orchestrating fragments, and the Contract Factory for generating Runic compatible Meta and Fragment NFTS.

 ### FragmentManager